-The Department of Defense grants are for an award of \$4.0 million, all of which was recognized as revenue before the program ended, for work on bioengineered blood vessels for vascular trauma, which was awarded to the Company in September 2017 and ended in February 2020, and an award of \$7.1 million for work to support human tissue engineered blood vessels for vascular reconstruction in the injured warfighter, which was awarded to the Company in August 2017 and is ongoing.
-The Company has recognized revenue of \$1.3 million and \$1.1 million during the year ended December 31, 2021 and 2020, respectively, for reimbursement of certain allowable costs related to these grants.
+The Department of Defense grants are for an award of \$4.0 million, all of which has been recognized as revenue before the program ended, for work on bioengineered blood vessels for vascular trauma which was awarded to the Company in September 2017 and ended in February 2020 and an award of \$7.1 million for work to support human tissue engineered blood vessels for vascular reconstruction in the injured warfighter which was awarded to the Company in August 2017 and is ongoing.
+The Company has recognized revenue of \$4.5 million during 2019, \$1.1 million during 2020, and \$0.5 million and \$0.8 million during the six months ended June 30, 2020 (unaudited) and 2021 (unaudited), respectively, for reimbursement of certain allowable costs related to these grants.